RussellWaring/Donation-Management-System/ReadMe.md

 Actual repo is kept private to respect course assignment, but feel free to reach out to me if you have any questions

 ## Donation Management System
-This task of this project began with simulating the collaboration with a project sponsor.
+The task of this project began with simulating the collaboration with a project sponsor.
 Our team engaged in real conversations with the project sponsor to understand the limited as-is system, gathering requirements and analyzing the scope of the project to-be.

 We generated documentation including a data flow diagram, system boundary diagram, entity-relationship diagrams, a normalization diagram, and more.
 We also created a data dictionary and used this to inform the development of our database.
 Additionally, we developed stored procedures and triggers for working with our database.